-Registrations commence on the Stage A - Project Bid Commencement Date and close on the Registration Closing Date and Time.
+Registrations commenced on 28 November 2024 and close on the Registration Closing Date and Time.

-If a Project has multiple potential configurations or designs (such as storage duration or nameplate capacity), it is a matter for the Proponent to select its preferred configuration before registering and submitting a Project Bid.
+If a Project has multiple potential configurations or designs (such as capacity or storage duration), it is a matter for the Proponent to select its preferred configuration before registering and submitting a Project Bid.